thuang-power/thuang-power.github.io/_pages/about.md

 Announcements
 =====

-[May.
-2021] I've successfully defended my thesis entitled "Physical and Cyber Anomaly Management in Massively Digitized Power Systems."
+[May 2021] I've successfully defended my thesis entitled "Physical and Cyber Anomaly Management in Massively Digitized Power Systems."

 [Jan.
 2021] We received the **Best Paper Award** in the 54-th Hawaii International Conference on System Sciences (HICSS 54) for our paper titled “[A Neural Lyapunov Approach to Transient Stability Assessment in Interconnected Microgrids](https://scholarspace.manoa.hawaii.edu/bitstream/10125/71020/0327.pdf).” [[Link](https://hicss.hawaii.edu/best-papers/)]